KhusainovFarrukh/Progee-API/README.md

 Documentation for the Progee API is available at Postman Documenter: [See docs](https://documenter.getpostman.com/view/14256972/UzBgwAPQ)

+Progee API is currently deployed and working.
+Base url is: https://progee-api-v1.herokuapp.com (See API docs above to understand where to use base-url)

 ## Database relations map

 Progee API includes 4 main entities: Language (for programming language), Framework (for framework of programming language), AppUser (for user of application) and Review (users' review about programming language).
-And here is relations between tables of MySQL database:
+And here is relations between tables of PostgreSQL database:

 ![progee-db-relations](https://user-images.githubusercontent.com/68108113/173758913-519f58af-5285-4658-953c-0a658963c909.png)